1. Before you order

 There is a tack-strip on the top of the panel that you can remove in order to align your panel.
 This makes it easier to test where the panel will be installed before removing the rest of the backing.
 Align your panel to the top of the wall, and gently press the exposed tacking strip part to the wall.
 This is a good time to step back and ensure things are aligned.

-We recommend you to start your project in a corner.
-This will provide you with a straight line that will guide placement of the following panels.
-Also be aware, however, that rarely are walls perfectly straight; there will naturally need to be some slight adjusting to get the best results in your space.
+Be aware, however, that rarely are walls perfectly straight; there will naturally need to be some slight adjusting to get the best results in your space.

 8. Use the tacking strip to place on the wall